Zawie/PhyGen/README.md

 # PhyGen
 A deep learning package that uses a Residual/Convolutional neural network to infer phylogenetic trees from sequence data.
+Future releases will be focused on handling the case of recombinant DNA in the sequence generation process.

 # Installation
 Listed below are the packages and commands you need to get started!